lduesterwald/Ct-Value-Prediction/README.md

 ~~~

 This script takes in the following options:
 * -g  --genomes_dir: Specify the directory containing the *.fasta* files to train the model.
-The default is the current directory “./”.
+The default is the directory from which the script is run.
 * -k --kmc_out_dir: Specify the directory to be created by the script for storing the output files produced by KMC containing k-mer frequencies.
 The default is “~/<genomes_dir>/kmc_output/”.
 * -s --kmr_size: Specify the size of the k-mer with which to run KMC.
 The default is 10.

 ### *createDataFrame.py*
 The *createDataFrame.py* script is used to create and store the k-mer matrix used to train the model as a Pandas DataFrame.
 The DataFrame represents the features consisting of the frequencies of every unique k-mer across all genomes and the testing instrument of the genome one-hot encoded.
 The DataFrame also contains the Ct values as labels.
+The DataFrame wille be stored in the directory from which the script is run.

 An example run would be:
 ~~~